Asylum-Lang-Foundation/Manual/docs/_sources/walkthrough/variables.md.txt

 What's cool about variables is the fact that you can perform operations on them to either manipulate current variables, or form new values entirely.
 For example, you can add two number variables together to produce a new number, which you could store in a new variable, store it to an existing one, or even not store it at all and throw the result out of the window.

 ### General Operators
 These operators can be applied to any variable(s)/values to produce a new value.
-These operators are "static", as they do not modify the values of the variables they interact with.

 | Operator | Name | Usage | Description |
 | -------- | ---- | ----- | ----------- |